-Maximize protection of your intellectual property (IP) by strategically employing patents, trademarks, copyrights, and trade secrets.
+Optimize your intellectual property strategy by using a combination of patents, trademarks, copyrights, and trade secrets.

 In theory, the different categories of IP (utility patents, provisional patents, design patents, copyrights, trademarks, and trade secrets) are distinct.
 However, in practice, these can somewhat overlap.
 Each is a type of IP protection tool.
-Sometimes one tool is clearly superior.
-Sometimes more than one tool will work.
-But using the wrong tool can produce unsatisfactory results.
+Maximize your intellectual property strategy by picking the right set of tools for the right situation.

 Patents (utility patents) cover useful, original, and not obvious ideas for gadgets, physical objects, compositions of matter (e.g. drugs), and the like.
 These must be filed, carefully reviewed, and ultimately disclosed to the public.
 They can last for up to 20 years if maintenance fees are paid.